About the Chair

 The Chair actively engages with the New Zealand regulatory practice community and communities elsewhere.

 A series of weekly half-day meetings with government agencies involved in the G-REG initiative, The Treasury, and the City of Auckland.
 The Chair visits them on a rotating basis to discuss regulatory challenges with staff, provide workshops and seminars, and share the latest academic insights on regulation and governance.

 The Chair envisions to launch an online platform that will serve as a source of regulatory news, analysis, and opinion for central and local government regulatory agencies in New Zealand.

 International visitor programme

 The Chair envisions to launch a funded visitor programme to invite up to two international academics per year to visit and work with the Chair at Te Herenga Waka—Victoria University of Wellington.

 Education programme of the Chair

-The Chair is actively involved in the training of staff in New Zealand government agencies at national and local level, as well as in the supervision of MSc and PhD theses related to the activities of the Chair.
+The Chair is actively involved in the training of staff in New Zealand Government agencies, as well as in the supervision of Master of Science and doctoral students related to the activities of the Chair.